 24 Jul Keys To The Hollow Body Hold

-This week I’m joined by CrossFit games athlete and gymnastics & body weight strength specialist Pamela Gagnon to discuss the hollow body position.
-The hollow body is a foundational movement in gymnastics and mastering this exercise will provide great carryover into all sports.
+This week I’m joined by CrossFit games athlete and gymnastics & bodyweight strength specialist Pamela Gagnon.
+Together, we discuss the hollow body position.
+The hollow body is a foundational movement in gymnastics.
+Mastering this exercise will provide great carryover into all sports.

 Pamela and I run Performance Plus Programming together so if you like this video and want more drills to improve your performance be sure to sign up for our FREE TWO-WEEK TRIAL of PPP.